glennjones/microformat-shiv/examples/README.md

 <img src="http://microformatshiv.com/images/chrome-ext.png" />

-They’re only a few simple steps to installing the browser extension example for Chrome:
+There are a few simple steps to install the example for Chrome:

 * First download this GitHub repo to your local hard drive
 * Open the Extensions management tool/page of Chrome, this can be done through the menus or by typing `chrome://extensions/` into the address bar